Dhruv0705/Dhruv0705/README.md

 ### Hi there, I'm Dhruv👋

 ## I'm a Student and a Developer based in Decatar, Alabama
-- 🔭 I’m currently working on data structure and algorithms
+- 🔭 I’m currently working on data structure and algorithms and contributing into small projects
-- 🌱 I’m currently learning anything and everything
+- 🌱 I’m currently learning everything and anything
 - 👯 I’m looking to collaborate with other software developers
 - 📫 Connect with me below